fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 ## Note
 - end-to-end [[model evaluation]] is challenging, unless we expect a single short answer.
 Evaluate separately:
 	- information extraction (did the system find the correct information?)
 	- reasoning (Given correct information, did the system make the right conclusions?)
 	- output generation (Was the final response clear and actionable?)
 	- some domains are easier than others
 		- coding: does the code pass tests?
 	- user feedback or the way they interact with the results can be the ultimate metric
 		- [[#^96c623|forAI-generated emails]]: do users make edits before sending?
 - when evaluating the performance of the system you have, don't forget to register what is missing
 	- Inventory issues - Lack of data to fulfill certain user requests.
-Better algorithm can't help with that,
+Better algorithm can't help with that ---> ==design a fallback scenario or a baseline algorithm==
 	- Capability issues - Functionality gaps where a system can't perform certain types of queries or filters.
 	- Examine [[false negative rate|false negatives]] of your retrieval; what should have been retrieved, but it wasn't.
 - ==Retrieval sufficiency - evaluate if retrieved docs provide enough information to completely answer the query, not just whether they all are relevant.==